 2. Frame goals in positive terms versus negative terms.

 Think in terms of actions you’re going to perform rather than actions you’re not going to perform.
 If your goal is to quit doing something negative, ask yourself, “How can I help myself do something positive?
 What will I do instead?”
-Take the negative out of the equation and focus on what positive behavior you will be adopting instead.
+Take the negative out of the equation and focus on what positive behavior you can adopt instead.

 3. Create an environment that supports happiness.

 Happiness depends more on our disposition than environment and circumstances, yet creating an environment that supports happiness is not unwise.
-Your environment is a great influence in your life.
-Your environment will either make it easier for you to make happiness-enhancing decisions, or it will hinder your ability to do so.
+Your environment is highly influencial–it can either make it easier for you to make happiness-enhancing decisions, or it’ll hinder your ability to do so.

 In Alexander Den Heijer’s words, “When a flower doesn’t bloom you fix the environment in which it grows, not the flower.”